npope/home-assistant-crestron-component/README.md

  - Add a TCP/IP Client device to the control system
  - Configure the client device with the IP address of Home Assistant
  - Set the port number on the TCP/IP client symbol to match what you have configured for `port:` in `configuration.yaml`
+ - Wire up logic to the `Connect` signal of your TCP/IP client (or just set it to `1` to have it connected all the time)
  - Add an "Intersystem Communication" symbol (quick key = xsig).
+ - Connect the TX & RX of the XSIG symbol to the TCP/IP Client.
  - Attach your Analog, Serial and Digital signals to the input/output joins.
    - Note you can use multiple XSIGs attached to the same TCP/IP Client serials.
 I found its simplest to use one for digitals and one for analogs/serials to keep the numbering simpler (see below).

-> Caution: Be careful when mixing analog/serials and digtals on the same XSIG symbol.
-Even though the symbol starts numbering the digitals at "1", the XSIG will actually send the join number for where the symbol appears sequentially in the entire list of signals.
+> Caution: Join numbers can be confusing when mixing analog/serials and digtals on the same XSIG symbol.
+Even though the symbol starts numbering the digitals at "1", the XSIG will actually send the join number corresponding to where the signal appears sequentially in the entire list of signals.
-> For example, if you have 25 analog signals followed by 10 digital signals attached to the same XSIG, the digitals will be sent as 26-35, not 1-10 (even though they are labeled dig_xx1 - digxx10 on the symbol).
-You can either account for this in your configuration on the HA side, or just use one symbol for Analogs and another for Digitals to keep the numbering easy.
+> For example, if you have 25 analog signals followed by 10 digital signals attached to the same XSIG, the digitals will be sent as 26-35, even though they are labeled 1 - 10 on the symbol.
+You can either account for this in your configuration on the HA side, or just use one symbol for Analogs and another for Digitals.
-> Since the XSIG lets you combine Analog/Serial joins on the same symbol, you can simply have one XSIG for Analog/Serial joins and another for digitals.
+> Since the XSIG lets you combine Analog/Serial joins on the same symbol, you can have one XSIG for Analog/Serial joins and another for digitals.
 This keeps the join numbering simple.

 ## Home Assistant configuration.yaml